-2. Qualifications (official record of PhD or equivalent higher degree, required for CI) File naming convention: Project Grant_Qualification_FirstName_Surname, Fellowship_Qualification_FirstName_Surname or Stipend_Qualification_FirstName_Surname
+2. Qualifications (official record of PhD or equivalent higher degree, required for CI)

 A scanned copy of an academic transcript, letter of completion or degree showing PhD or equivalent higher degree.
 Applicants who are currently completing a doctorate degree at the time of applying must provide proof of candidature upon application and, if applicable, acceptance of the PhD to the Foundation as soon as this becomes available.
 It is the responsibility of the applicant to ensure that confirmation of thesis approval is provided before Project Grant or Fellowship funding can commence.
 Students who are applying for a Clinical Practice Post-graduate Stipend must provide evidence that they are enrolled in a PhD.